 How has social media influenced aesthetic trends in web design?
 Aside from the added social media building blocks and designing within social media frameworks, another noticeable trait shared by social networks is aesthetic simplicity.
 This can be attributed to their main focus on usability, resulting in little room for elaborate visuals.

 “The minimal web design we are seeing so much of these days in so many web designer portfolios is a product of the popularity of blogging and microblogging sites,” said Wylie.
 He cites the new www.cargocollective.com as an example of a network that allows people to showcase their creative portfolios on a customizable CMS template, resulting in very similar layouts that highlight the featured work, rather than the site design itself.
 The site also acts as a social network where members can be updated when people they follow release new work.

-An example of similarly simplistic design can be seen in the JUMP22 web design portfolio.
-The designer describes his style as “fresh,” “uncluttered,” and “easy to use,” which are also characteristics of other social network sites like Twitter and Tumblr.
+An example of similarly simplistic design can be seen on social network sites like Twitter and Tumblr.
 There’s also been widespread abandonment of features like elaborate Flash intros, which are unpopular for a variety of reasons aside from their time-wasting factor.

 Kerry Morrison, Digital Marketing Consultant at ReasonID, has watched as businesses were initially skeptical, but have become increasingly aware of the need to embrace social media as part of their marketing efforts.
 How does he think social media has influenced design?